forseti-security/forseti-security/_includes/docs/latest/get_help_bug.md

 If you have an idea for a Forseti feature that isn't already on the [forseti-security](https://github.com/GoogleCloudPlatform/forseti-security/issues) issue list, we'd like to hear from you!
-Please file a new feature request to the issue list so community members and Google engineers can review it.
+Please file a new feature request to the issue list so community members and Forseti Security engineers can review it.